KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 This shows how to start the definition of a class and the constructor.
 The constructor has a parameter `self` which represents the object it is constructing.

-The constructor generally defines what data an object instantiated from the class should have by giving the object attributes.
-In this case, it is giving it an attribute `self.timer` which is an instance of `QTimer` and an attribute `self.cursors_on_stack` with the integer value 0. `mw` is available here without needing to be passed in explicitly because of Python scoping rules.
+The constructor generally defines what data an object instantiated from the class has by giving the object attributes.
+In this case, it is giving it an attribute `self.timer` which is an instance of `QTimer` and an attribute `self.cursors_on_stack` with the integer value 0. `mw` is available here without needing to be passed in explicitly due to how variable scope works in Python.

 `QTimer` is a Qt class that emits a signal every `interval` milliseconds.
 The documentation refers to the `QTimer` emitting this signal as timing out.
 The `setSingleShot` method sets an attribute of the `QTimer` object that indicates it should only time out once.